MartinWheelerDotNet/EndpointForge/EndpointForge.WebApi/ENDPOINTS.md

 * * `insert`: A rule which inserts a captured parameter value.
 * `type`: Indicates the type of rule, for instance a `generate` rule might provide a `type` of `guid` for a guid value to be generated
-* 'value': Indicates a value provided for to this rule, and can take a variety of uses and may be omitted by certain rules.
+* `value`: Indicates a value provided for to this rule, and can take a variety of uses and may be omitted by certain rules.

 <br/>

 ##### Generate Guid Rule

-Placeholder: `{{generate:guid}}`
+Placeholder: `{{generate:guid}}` or `{{generate:guid:<parameter name>}}`
 Details: This rule is used to generate a unique guid value each time the placeholder is encountered.
+When a parameter name is provided, the generated value with stored as parameter and available for use in other rules.

 ###### Example